quicheeee/my-version-of-pj4/README.md

 1. How to compile and run the Code.

-	To run the code first you need to just download the file, open in intelliJ and press run from the Dashboard.java file.
+	To run the code first you need to just download the files, open in intelliJ and press run from the Dashboard.java file.

 2. Who submitted what